-Malpelo Island and its rocky outcroppings, represents the highest elevation of the enormous underwater Malpelo Ridge.
-Despite its small size the island is believed to play an important role as an aggregation point for the reproduction of numerous marine species.
+Malpelo Island and its rocky outcroppings represent the highest elevation of the enormous underwater Malpelo Ridge in the Pacific Ocean.
+Despite its small size the island is believed to play an essential role as an aggregation point for the reproduction of numerous marine species.

-It is the only island that rises above the surface from the Malpelo Ridge, which is a solitary volcanic submarine ridge.
-The ridge extends in a northeast-southwest direction with a length of 300 km (190 mi) and a width of 100 km (62 mi).
+It is the only island visible above the ocean surface from the Malpelo Ridge, a solitary volcanic submarine ridge.
+The ridge extends in a northeast-southwest direction with a length of 300 km (186 mi) and a width of 100 km (62 mi).
 The island is surrounded by a number of offshore rocks.

-Malpelo Island and its satellite rocks boast a limited but highly specialized terrestrial biodiversity characterized by a high degree endemism, including five plant species, three reptiles and two arthropods.
+Malpelo Island and its satellite rocks boast a limited but highly specialized biodiversity that is characterized by a high degree of endemism.
+These include five plant species, three reptiles, and two arthropods.

-The rocky outcroppings support large colonies of Nazca Boobies, as well as important populations of Swallow-tailed Gull, Masked Booby and the critically endangered Galapagos Petrel.
+The rocky outcroppings also support large colonies of Nazca Boobies, as well as Swallow-tailed Gull, Masked Booby, and the critically endangered Galapagos Petrel.

-Due to the remoteness and protection efforts the conservation status of the property is excellent, making Malpelo one of the top diving destinations in the World.
+Due to the remoteness and protection efforts the conservation status of the location is outstanding, making Malpelo one of the world's top diving destinations.

 Malpelo Fauna and Flora Sanctuary

-The Malpelo Fauna and Flora Sanctuary is a large marine protected area, located some 506 km off the Pacific coast of Colombia.
-This World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.
+The Malpelo Fauna and Flora Sanctuary is a large marine protected area, located approximately 500 km (300 mi) off the Pacific coast of Colombia.
+This UNESCO World Heritage Site includes the barren Malpelo Island and the surrounding marine environment.